earthcomfy/recipe-api/README.md

 # Recipe Sharing API

-> This is the backend API for the recipe sharing platform at https://mesob-recipe.netlify.app/

 This API allows users to share recipes and find recipes.
 It is developed using Django rest framework.
 You can find the api [here](https://recipe-backend-api.herokuapp.com/).

 ## Basic Features